Bozeman Trail

 The Bozeman Trail was an overland route in the Western United States, connecting the gold rush territory of southern Montana to the Oregon Trail in eastern Wyoming.
-Its most important period was from 1863–1868.
-Despite the fact that the major part of the route in Wyoming used by all Bozeman Trail travelers in 1864 was pioneered by Allen Hurlbut, it was named after John Bozeman.
+Its important period was from 1863 to 1868.
+While the major part of the route used by Bozeman Trail travelers in 1864 was pioneered by Allen Hurlbut, it was named after John Bozeman.
 Many miles of the Bozeman Trail in present Montana followed the tracks of Bridger Trail, opened by Jim Bridger in 1864.

-The flow of pioneers and settlers through territory of Native Americans provoked their resentment and caused attacks.
+The flow of pioneers and settlers through territory of Native Americans provoked fear and anger in the local tribes; some of whom chose to respond with aggressive, and even violent action.
 The challengers to the route were newly arrived Lakotas and their Native allies, the Arapahoe and the Cheyenne.
 The United States put emphasis on a right to "establish roads, military and other posts" as described in Article 2 in the Fort Laramie Treaty of 1851.
 All parties in the conflict had signed that treaty.
 The Crow Natives held the treaty right to the contested area and had called it their homeland for decades.
 They sided with the whites.
 The U.S. Army undertook several military campaigns against the hostile Natives to try to control the trail.
 Because of its association with frontier history and conflict with American Natives, various segments of the trail are listed on the National Register of Historic Places (NRHP).

 Establishment

 In 1863, John Bozeman and John Jacobs scouted for a direct route from Virginia City, Montana to central Wyoming to connect with the Oregon Trail, then the major passage to the West Coast.
 Before this, most access to the southwestern Montana Territory was from St. Louis via the Missouri River to Fort Benton.
 Thence travelers went by the 'Benton Road,' around the Great Falls and through the Chestnut, Hilger and Prickly Pear valleys (current site of Helena and Broadwater County, Montana).

-The overland Bozeman Trail followed many north-south trails the American Natives had used since prehistoric times to travel through Powder River Country.
+The overland Bozeman Trail followed many north–south trails the American Natives had used since prehistoric times to travel through Powder River Country.
 This route was more direct and better watered than any previous trail into Montana.
 Bozeman's and Jacobs's most important contribution was to improve the trail so that it was wide enough for wagons.
 But there was a major drawback — the trail passed directly through territory occupied by the Shoshone, Arapaho, and Lakota nations.

 Decades before the Bozeman Trail cut through the plains of present Wyoming, the expanse "... was made busy by Crows and white trappers and traders ...".
 According to the Fort Laramie Treaty of 1851, most of the Bozeman Trail ran across native Crow territory established by treaty.
 "For the Crows, the Bozeman Trail introduced them to a relationship [emigrants and army personnel] that would profoundly affect the tribe in coming decades".